Neal Shapiro (equestrian): Success driving harness horses

 In February 1984 in Pompano Beach, Florida, Shapiro drove two harness horses to wins in the same week at Pompano Park, Plymouth Lobell and Duran Lobell.
 By 1984, he had won 263 times in his harness racing career, collecting around $1 million in purses.
 In that year, he had 23 horses at his Hayfever Farms Stable, but only his horse Sunbright was considered a major figure in harness racing.
 Shapiro believed that in time he could train some of his less recognized horses into becoming winners.
 His current stable is located in Robbinsville, New Jersey which he opened with his wife Elisa Fernandez in 2007.
 Elisa was a three-time Olympic Equestrian for Mexico, including Tokyo, Mexico City and Munich.

-On Sunday, September 11, 1988, his horse Spectre Almahurst, a three year old pacing filie, figured as a competitor in the Lady Catskill Pace at Pennsylvania's Monticello Track in Monticello, Pennsylvania.
+On Sunday, September 11, 1988, his horse Spectre Almahurst, a three year old pacing filly, figured as a competitor in the Lady Catskill Pace at Pennsylvania's Monticello Track in Monticello, Pennsylvania.
 In 1996, he entered Midnight Mattness in the tenth race, for the $150,000 John W. Miller Memorial Final, at Pocono Downs.

 He returned to the world of show jumpers in 1998, though taking a limited role as a rider in competition.
 He ended his role as a harness horse trainer that year, giving him thirty years as a successful driver and trainer of harness horses.

 On February 7, 2000, Shapiro was scheduled to attend a Wildwood Charitable Foundation's event sponsored by the Wildwood Equestrian Center at the Carousel Dinner Theatre at Akron, Ohio.
 Some of the community benefits went to the St. Jude Children's Research Hospital.